 How to Add Flavor Hot Cocoa or Hot Chocolate

 Both hot chocolate and hot cocoa can take extra flavors added to them, and the traditional additive may surprise you!
 Have you ever tried hot cocoa with cayenne pepper added to it?

 The key to adding flavors to your cocoa or chocolate is to do it in the right amounts.
 If you're going to add ground cayenne pepper to your drink, make sure that you mix it in thoroughly as you're going to have a very spicy drink otherwise.
 Some cafes rim their cups with the powder and the flavor can be quite shocking.
 Purchasing one of these from a coffee house isn't recommended as you cannot prepare the drink to your own taste.

 Chocolate can be flavored similarly as well.
 For some ideas for what you can add to your hot cocoa or hot chocolate, see the list to the right.

 No hot cocoa mix that you can make at home will ever compare to making your hot cocoa mix at home.
 You may be able to find several different recipes on the internet.
 Some are more complex than others (some are intended to be mixed with water while others are intended to be mixed with milk) and what you choose depends on you.

-The recipe in the video to the right is uncomplicated and involves only three ingredients (including the milk).
+The recipe in the video below is uncomplicated and involves only three ingredients (including the milk).
 Note that the man in the video refers to this as "hot chocolate" but it is, in fact, cocoa.

 © 2014 Becki Rizzuti